azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 ### How to increase/decrease attestation expiry period for the control with Org policy

-There are two methods attestation expiry can be controled using Org policy.
+There are two methods with which attestation expiry period can be controlled using Org policy.

-1. Add attestation expiry period for control severity
+1. Update attestation expiry period for control severity

-2. Add attestation expiry period at perticular control in SVT
+2. Update attestation expiry period for a particular control in SVT

-Note: Expiry customization for control severity and perticular control is supported only for attestation status "WillNotFix", "WillFixLater" and "StateConfirmed".
-For status "NotAnIssue" and "NotApplicable", expiry can be customized using "Default" period present as part of ControlSettings configuration.
+**Note:** Expiry period can be customized only for statuses "WillNotFix", "WillFixLater" and "StateConfirmed".
+For status "NotAnIssue" and "NotApplicable", expiry period can be customized using "Default" period present as part of ControlSettings configuration.

-##### 1. Add attestation expiry period for control severity
+##### 1. Update attestation expiry period for control severity

-   In below steps we will update expiry period for critical severity controls

    Steps:

-   1. Go to control settings configuration present in module folder.
+   i) Go to control settings configuration present in module folder.

       Source location: "%userprofile%\Documents\WindowsPowerShell\Modules\AzSK\<version>\Framework\Configurations\SVT\ControlSettings.json"

-   2. Copy "AttestationExpiryPeriodInDays" settings
+   ii) Copy "AttestationExpiryPeriodInDays" settings

-   3. Create/update "ControlSettings.json" in Org policy configuration folder in local (It is the same folder from where Org policy is installed) and paste AttestationExpiryPeriodInDays configurations to file
+   iii) Create/update "ControlSettings.json" in Org policy configuration folder (It is the same folder from where Org policy is installed) and paste AttestationExpiryPeriodInDays configurations to file

-   4. Update attestation against control severity.
-Here, we will make "Critical" severity control to expire after 15 days and others set to 90 days
+   iv) Update attestation against control severity.
+Here, we will make "High" severity control to expire after 60 days, "Critical" to 15 days and others set to 90 days

       ![Controls attestation expiry override](../Images/07_OrgPolicy_AttestationExpiryOverride.png)

-   5. Update org policy with the help of UOP cmdlet with required parameters.
+   v) Update org policy with the help of UOP cmdlet.
 (If you have created policy custom resources, mention resource names as parameter for UOP cmdlet)

       ```
       Update-AzSKOrganizationPolicy -SubscriptionId $SubId -OrgName "Contoso" -DepartmentName "IT" -PolicyFolderPath "D:\ContosoPolicies"